MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-downstream-inheritance.md

 ![Screenshot of the sensitivity label dialog with the user consent for downstream inheritance checked.](media/service-security-sensitivity-label-downstream-inheritance/downstream-inheritance-user-consent-checkbox.png)

 By default, the checkbox is selected.
-When the user applies a sensitivity label to a dataset or report, the label filters down to its downstream content.
-For each downstream item, the label is applied only if:
+This means that when the user applies a sensitivity label to a dataset or report, the label will filter down to its downstream content.
+For each downstream item, the label will be applied only if:

-* The user who applied or changed the label has Power BI edit permissions on the downstream item.
-That is, the user is an admin, member, or contributor in the workspace where the downstream item is located.
+* The user who applied or changed the label has Power BI edit permissions on the downstream item (that is, the user is an admin, member, or contributor in the workspace where the downstream item is located).
 * The user who applied or changed the label is [authorized](service-security-sensitivity-label-change-enforcement.md) to change the sensitivity label that already exists on the downstream item.

 Clearing the checkbox prevents the label from being inherited downstream.

 ### Fully automated downstream inheritance

-In fully automated mode, a label applied to either a dataset or report automatically propagates and is applied to the dataset or report’s downstream content.
-This propagation occurs without regard to edit permissions on the downstream item and any [usage rights](service-security-sensitivity-label-change-enforcement.md) on the label.
+In fully automated mode, a label applied to either a dataset or report will automatically be propagated and applied to the dataset or report’s downstream content, without regard to edit permissions on the downstream item and the [usage rights](service-security-sensitivity-label-change-enforcement.md) on the label.

 ## Relaxed label change enforcement

 In certain cases, downstream inheritance (like other automated labeling scenarios) can result in a situation where no user has all the required permissions needed to change a label.
 For such situations, label change enforcement relaxations are in place to guarantee access to affected items.
-See [Relaxations to accommodate automatic labeling scenarios](service-security-sensitivity-label-change-enforcement.md#relaxations-to-accommodate-automatic-labeling-scenarios) for details.
+See [Relaxations to accommodate automatic labeling scenarios](service-security-sensitivity-label-change-enforcement.md#relaxations-to-accommodate-automatic-labeling-scenarios) for detail.

-## Enable fully automated downstream inheritance
+## Enabling fully automated downstream inheritance

 By default, downstream inheritance operates in user consent mode.
 To switch downstream inheritance in the tenant to fully automated mode, the Power BI admin must enable the **Automatically apply sensitivity labels to downstream content** tenant setting in the admin portal.